Welcome to the HSP Reference Page!

 Jerry Paul, Lead Customer Service Specialist - Jerry manages the customer service staff and the Adoption Center.
 Jerry is the point person for all administrative volunteers and any customer issues (adoptions/customer service related) that may arise throughout the day.
 Jerry can be found in the Adoption Center.

-Danielle Bates, Foster Coordinator - Danielle supervises all foster volunteers and coordinates all foster engagements.
+Hilary Johnson, Foster Coordinator - Hilary supervises all foster volunteers and coordinates all foster engagements.
 She also directly manages the care of all pregnant, nursing and unweaned animals.
-If you or a visitor express interest in fostering or want to adopt a pet currently in the foster program, Danielle is the point of contact.
-Danielle's office is located next to the Admissions Office in the Sterling & Calvin Medical Center.
+If you or a visitor express interest in fostering or want to adopt a pet currently in the foster program, Hilary is the point of contact.
+The foster room is located near the food storage room.

 Heather Gibbs, Behavior Technician - Heather is responsible for all evaluations, temperament testing, behavior modification and consultations for shelter pets.
 She also conducts the training classes for the public.
 If you have a concern/behavioral observation about an HSP pet, or if a client is seeking behavior/training advice or class registration, Heather is the point of contact.
 Heather's office is located in the Quiet Room (off of Main Street, near Dog Laundry).